 Below are some of the most common questions No Boundaries is asked about tiny homes, deconstruction and building using reclaimed materials.

 Because each tiny homes we construct at No Boundaries is built from reclaimed materials we've acquired during deconstruction, each is truly one-of-a-kind.
-Please contact us to schedule a free tiny home consult and we'll be happy to talk price after gathering more information on your tiny home's potential size, layout options, etc..
+Serious inquiries can contact us to schedule a free tiny home consult.
+We're happy to provide a price estimate after gathering more information on your tiny home's potential size, layout options, where it will be placed, infrastructure needs, etc...

 Hopefully.
 To find out, check with the city, town, village or municipalities zoning department(s) where you'd like to locate your tiny home to see if they're allowed.